Lees-McRae College, May School of Nursing & Health Sciences

 A generous private donation and the decision to add a pre-licensure undergraduate nursing program prompted Lees-McRae to consider a new academic building to house all allied health programs.
-With a completion date of October 2014, the 18,000 SF facility will be the cornerstone of the College’s expanded science and health-related programs.
+The 18,000 SF facility is the cornerstone of the College’s expanded science and health-related programs.

 The two-story building houses two nursing simulation labs, an athletic training lab, learning labs, faculty offices, two conference rooms, and a replicated efficiency apartment.
 It is also outfitted with the latest technology including 3G Wireless High-Fidelity Human Simulators, a simulation learning system which facilitates evidence-based scenarios for students, software which captures, records and debriefs simulations, an electronic record documentation and medication dispensing system, and a web-based experiential learning program which supplements and enhances curricular success and preparation for the national licensing examination.

-The brick and stone design compliments the heritage of the mountain campus.
+The brick and stone design complements the heritage of the mountain campus.
 The building placement provides a pedestrian linkage to other buildings on campus and addresses a heavily traveled thoroughfare through campus.
-Parking is located in the rear of the building.